seregazhuk/seregazhuk.github.io_old/_posts/2017-02-25-replace-conditionals.md

 ---

 Conditionals are an integral part of any programming language.
 We use them every day, so why in OOP they are considered as a *code smell*?
-Conditional becomes a *code smell* when we have to check an object's type in order to make some logic or behavior decision.
-It is often used with a `switch` statement:
+Conditioт becomes a *code smell* when we have to check an object's type in order to make some logic or behavior decision.
+It doesn't matter whether it is a stack of `if/else` block or a `switch` statement.
+Consider this `StatisticsReport` class, which is used to generate reports in different formats:

 {% highlight php %}
 <?php